sachinpandeygurh/Alan-news-application/README.md

 ## Technologies Used

-- React: A JavaScript library used for building user interfaces.
+- React: A JavaScript library use to create web application.
 - Alan AI SDK: A software development kit that allows developers to integrate Alan AI's voice recognition and natural language processing capabilities into their applications.
 - Material UI: A popular React UI framework that provides pre-built components and styling.
 - Words-to-Numbers: A JavaScript library that converts word-based numbers into their numerical equivalents.